critterandguitari/EYESY_Manual/manual.md

 1. Download the microSD card disk image to your computer:

+    - Current OS release: [EYESY-2.1](http://thepeacetreaty.org/eyesy/images/EYESY-v2.1.img.zip).
+Requires 8GB or larger microSD card.

-    - Current OS release: [EYESY-2.0](http://thepeacetreaty.org/eyesy/images/EYESY-v2.0.img.zip).
+    - Previous OS release: [EYESY-2.0](http://thepeacetreaty.org/eyesy/images/EYESY-v2.0.img.zip).
 Requires 8GB or larger microSD card.

 2. **Optional**: If you want to unzip the disk image please use one of the following programs: